collective/collective.ploneboard/README.rst

    :alt: kitconcept
    :target: https://kitconcept.com/

+collective.ploneboard is a message board for the Plone content management system.
-This is an experimental Plone add-on product to rewrite the functionality of Products.Ploneboard from the scratch with Dexterity types and plone.app.discussion.
+It is an attempt to rewrite the functionality of Products.Ploneboard from the scratch.
+It uses the Dexterity content types framework and plone.app.discussion for implementing conversations.

+The add-on is tested with Plone 5.1 and 5.2.
+It should work with older Plone versions (5.0 and 4.3) as well.
+Though, we can not give any guarantee for this.

 Features
 --------

-- Add message board
+- Add a message board
-- Add Topic
+- Add a topic to a message board
-- Add conversation
+- Add a conversation to a topic
-- Reply to a conversation
+- Add a reply to a conversation
 - Add an attachment to a conversation